raspberrypilearning/relax-stretch/en/step_7.md

     say [breathe out]  for (2) seconds end
 + repeat (repetitions)
-    speak [roll your neck to the right] :: extension switch costume to (head right v)
+    speak [roll your neck to the right] :: tts switch costume to (head right v)
     wait (0.5) seconds
-    speak [and round to the left] :: extension switch costume to (head left v)
+    speak [and round to the left] :: tts switch costume to (head left v)
     wait (0.5) seconds
-    speak [and back to centre] :: extension switch costume to (at rest v)
+    speak [and back to centre] :: tts switch costume to (at rest v)
     wait (0.5) seconds
 end